giaccone/SpicePy/README.md

 Last but not least, as many other Python tools a convenient method to handle SpicePy is `iPython`, a powerful interactive Python shell where Python can be used interactively.

+# Work in progress

+Here you can read about aspects that I'm thinking to include in this project.
+The list does not certifies that I will integrate all it is described.
+It's a simple list of the topics that potentially will be developed.

+* **Controlled sources** In a local branch I've already added VCVSs.
+I will push this work on GitHub only when all controlled sources will be ready an tested.
+* **non-linearity** I'm planning to implement a non-linear solver based on Newthon-Rapshon method.
+A rough implementation already exists but it is far from be harmonized to the entire project.
+Since I prefer *stability* over *new features* I will include non-linearity when I will have some more (free) time that currently I do not have.
+* **GUI** one of my students is implementing a very basic GUI for this code.
+Basically, it is text-editor for netlists that includes also the tools for the simulation.
+Right now it is not ready for the final use because it is not stable.

 # Feature (and changelog)

+## March 14, 2018

+* support for unit-prefix in netlists: (`'f = 1e-15'`, `'p = 1e-12'`, `'n  = 1e-9'`, `'u = 1e-6'`, `'m = 1e-3'`, `'k = 1e3'`, `'meg = 1e6'`, `'g = 1e9'`, `'t = 1e-12'`)

 ## January 6, 2018